AndrejOrsula/pymoveit2/README.md

 ## Examples

-To demostrate `pymoveit2` usage, [examples](./examples) directory contains scripts that demonstrate the basic functionality.
+To demonstrate `pymoveit2` usage, [examples](./examples) directory contains scripts that demonstrate the basic functionality.
 Additional examples can be found under [ign_moveit2_examples](https://github.com/AndrejOrsula/ign_moveit2_examples) repository.

 Prior to running the examples, configure an environment for control of a robot with MoveIt 2.
 For instance, one of the following launch scripts from [panda_ign_moveit2](https://github.com/AndrejOrsula/panda_ign_moveit2) repository can be used.